joao-gi/opentls/README.rst

 to TLS enabled servers.
 The current SSL module in the standard library does not support SNI.
-I'm interested in determing how support is enabled.
+I'm interested in determining how support is enabled.

 SSL Session Resumption
 ^^^^^^^^^^^^^^^^^^^^^^